elsewhencode/project-guidelines/README.md

 * Document your tests, with instructions.

      _why:_
-    > Other developers or DevOps experts may get desperate to know where these stuff are and how to run them.
+    > It's a handy note you leave behind for other developers or DevOps experts or QA or anyone who gets lucky enough to work on your code.

 ## 6. Structure and Naming <a name="structure-and-naming"></a>
 * Organize your files around product features / pages / components, not roles.
 Also, place your test files next to their implementation.